isaacarroyov/sdc_elective_course_college/README.md

 Computer Vision is a topic that intimidated me but the incredible applications and the beauty behind it encouraged me to take on the challenge and try my best and here’s where the elective course “Self-Driving Cars” came into the game.

-I love science (specially Physics), math and the broad field of Artificial Intelligence (AI), take this as part of my journey discovering and exploring what can I bring to the world (and what I like).
+I love science (specially Physics), math and the broad field of Artificial Intelligence (AI).
+I take this as part of my journey discovering and exploring what can I bring to the world (and what I like).

 I think I have a special way of seeing and interpreting the things I’ve learned, so the Jupyter notebooks contain the way my understanding of the concept is.